sad-spirit/pg-gateway/docs/builders-classes.md

 their subclasses do not provide means to configure `Fragment`s returned by the `getFragment()` method.
 Only the builders that have special configuration methods are listed below.

+Instances of these classes are created in some [`FluentBuilder` methods](./builders-methods.md) and can be configured via callbacks passed to these methods.

 ### `ColumnsBuilder`

 This configures what columns of the table accessed via gateway will be returned in the output list of `SELECT`